swiftlang/swift-evolution/proposals/nnnn-extensions-access-modifiers.md

 I propose to revise the access control on extensions by replacing the current access control model for extensions with the same access control model as classes, enums and structs already have.

 * It would be possible to conform types to a protocol using an *extension* which has an explicit *access modifier*.
-The *access modifier* acs in respect to the modifier of the extended type and the protocol to which it should be conformed.
+The *access modifier* respectts the modifier of the extended type and the protocol to which it should be conformed.

 	```swift
 	internal protocol H {